 - Rotted hessian cut into strips and rolled up into ‘cartridges’.
 This is a prince among fuels;

 - Pine needles – the ultimate smoker fuel;

 - Dried grass – too much of this can stifle it but a twisted tuft curled into a cap for the needles is useful – they can be irritatingly difficult to tuck in otherwise;

 - Dried leaves or bracken – these can burn too hot;

 - Dried moss – great to damp things down a bit;

-- Rotten hard wood – lovely – some types of rot produce a fuel that burns too hot in which case – stuff some dried grass or moss on top;
+- Rotten hardwood.
+A spongy white-rot is lovely but some types of brown-rot produce a fuel that burns too hot in which case – stuff some dried grass or moss on top;

 - Dried dung.
-Species of faeces isn’t important but it should be a herbivore – deer, rabbit or horse;
+Species of faeces isn’t important but it must be a herbivore – deer, rabbit or horse;

 - Turf mould – little tiny crumbly bits of turf or peat – just a soupçon;

 - Old denim – I haven’t tried this but I’m told it’s good;